nodejs/release-cloudflare-worker/CONTRIBUTING.md

 - Pull Requests must be open for at least 48 hours (or 72 hours if the PR was authored on the weekend).
   - If the Pull Request was marked as a draft, it must be marked "Ready for Review" for at least 48 hours (or 72 hours if done on a weekend) before being merged.
-  - Pull Requests may be immediately merged if they contain critical fixes, short errata (e.g. typos), or any critical change considered a "showstopper" for the website's operation or security.
+  - Pull Requests may be immediately merged if they contain critical fixes, short errata (e.g. typos), or any critical change considered a "showstopper" for the workers's operation or security.
     - This kind of Pull Request should only be done by existing Collaborators and/or signed off by administrators/maintainers.
     - This rule cannot be used for updates on the `COLLABORATOR_GUIDE.md`, `CONTRIBUTING.md`, `CODEOWNERS`, GitHub Actions, or any other document that changes the governing policies of this repository.
   - Pull Requests containing small bug fixes, small feature changes, or other non-critical/highly-impacting changes not covered by the previous rule that allows PRs to be merged immediately might be "fast-tracked".
 This means they can be merged before the usual 48 hour time period.